-LUCAS – International Festival for Young Film Lovers
+LUCAS – International Festival for Young Film Lovers #48 from September 25th to October 2nd, 2025

-Participation at LUCAS means “Get involved!”.
-As moderators, festival reporters, film critics, jury members, or curators – young film fans are invited to participate in a variety of ways throughout the festival.
+Participation at LUCAS means “Get Involved!”: As moderators, jury members or film critics, as festival reporters or curators, young people are invited to help shape the festival in a variety of ways.

-LUCAS – International Festival for Young Film Lovers is organized by DFF – Deutsches Filminstitut & Filmmuseum e.V.
+LUCAS – Internationales Festival is organized by DFF – Deutsches Filminstitut & Filmmuseum e.V..

-LUCAS Trennung
+LUCAS separation

-Competitions & Awards
+Competitions and Awards

 Competitions

-In the competition sections 8+, 13+ and 16+ | Youngsters, LUCAS presents a selection of outstanding international feature films, documentaries, animations, and experimental films.
-A total of 21 feature-length films and a selection of short films compete for the coveted LUCAS awards.
+In the competitions of the »Kids«, »Teens« and »Youngsters« sections, LUCAS presents a selection of outstanding international feature films, documentaries, animated films and experimental films.
+A total of 21 feature-length films and 18 short films will be competing for the coveted LUCAS awards in 2024.

-The feature films have a running time of more than 59 minutes and have not yet been shown in German cinemas.
-A selection committee travels to festivals and industry meetings to select competition entries for the sections 8+, 13+, and 16+ | Youngsters from the strongest current productions worldwide.
-It’s not premiere status, but quality that counts!
+The feature-length films have a running time of more than 59 minutes and have not yet been released in German cinemas.
+A selection committee travels to festivals and industry meetings to choose competition entries for the »Kids«, »Teens« and »Youngsters« sections from the strongest current productions worldwide.
+It’s not premiere status, but quality alone that counts!

 Awards

-• Best Short Film (2.000 €)
+• Award for the Best Short Film (2,000 €)

-• Best Feature Film (5.000 €)
+• Award for the Best Feature Film (5,000 €)

-• Best Short Film (2.000 €)
+• Award for the Best Short Film (2,000 €)

-• Award for an Outstanding Cinematic Achievement (2.000 €)
+• Award for an Outstanding Cinematic Achievement (2,000 €)

-• LUCAS Youngsters Award (5.000 €)
+• LUCAS »Youngsters« Award (5,000 €)

 All Sections